-Offered each Spring and Fall semester.
-Students enrolled in this course (1-credit) learn electron scattering theory, all practical approaches for imaging and spectroscopic analysis, while also covering the underlying physics, and literature reviews along with in-class discussions on TEM sample preparation and analysis strategies specific to each enrolled student’s research project.
+This 1-credit course offered by CIME at the Doctoral School of Materials Science is taught every spring and fall semester.
+Students enrolled in this course learn electron scattering theory, all practical approaches for imaging and spectroscopic analysis, while also covering the underlying physics, and literature reviews along with in-class discussions on TEM sample preparation and analysis strategies specific to each enrolled student’s research project.
 The course also features intensive demonstrations for learning all necessary steps for standard TEM operation.

 Program and lecture notes will become available on Moodle.

 Please register via IS-Academia, or contact [email protected].